 We are looking for graduate and law student interns to spend either the summer or spring break week helping us create and disseminate cutting-edge research on incarceration policy.

-The Alternative Spring Break 2015 program will likely focus on prison gerrymandering.
+We are currently seeking one or two exceptional students for an Alternative Spring Break Project for 2016.
 Past week-long projects culminated in publications co-authored by our volunteers and cited by the New York Times editorial board.
 Minimum time commitment is four full days.

 The summer program requires a 10 week commitment and will focus on prison gerrymandering in addition to other projects.
 Past intern projects have been our research database, the Do you know where the children are?
 A Report of Massachusetts Youth Unlawfully Held Without Bail report, Georgia’s attempted banishment of people on the state’s sex offender registry and a report on the racial disparities inherent in Massachusetts’ mandatory minimum sentencing law for drug offenses committed near schools.
 We usually take on just one or two interns for the summer, and preference will be given to interns who can make a commitment longer than 10 weeks.